-Moody's Investors Service ("Moody's), Standard & Poor's Rating Services, A Division of The McGraw-Hill Companies, Inc. ("S&P"), and Fitch Ratings ("Fitch") have assigned municipal bond ratings of "A2 (con.)", "AA-p", and "A+", respectively, to the Bonds.
-Certain information (some of which is not included in this Official Statement) was supplied by the City to the rating agencies to be considered in evaluating the Bonds.
-The ratings reflect only the views of each rating agency, and any explanation of the significance of any rating may be obtained only from the respective credit rating agencies: Moody's, at 99 Church Street, New York, NY 10007, telephone: (212) 553-0882; S&P, at 25 Broadway, New York, NY 10004, telephone: (212) 438-2074; and Fitch, at One State Street Plaza, New York, NY 10004, telephone (212) 908-0500.
+Moody's Investors Service ("Moody's"), Standard & Poor's Rating Services, a division of The McGraw-Hill Companies ("S&P"), and Fitch Ratings ("Fitch") have assigned municipal bond ratings of "Aaa," "AAA" and "AAA," respectively, to the Certificates based upon the issuance by MBIA of its financial guaranty insurance policy concurrently with the delivery of the Certificates.
+Moody's, S&P and Fitch have assigned underlying ratings of "Con.
+(A2)," "AA-p" and "A+," respectively, to the Certificates.
+Certain information was supplied by the City to the rating agencies to be considered in evaluating the Certificates.
+The ratings issued reflect only the views of such rating agencies, and any explanation of the significance of such ratings should be obtained from Moody's, S&P and Fitch, respectively.
 No assurance can be given that any rating issued by the rating agencies will be retained for any given period of time or that the same will not be revised or withdrawn entirely by such rating agencies, if in their judgment circumstances so warrant.
-Any such revision or withdrawal of the ratings obtained may have an adverse effect on the market price of the Bonds.
-The City undertakes no responsibility to oppose any such downward revision, suspension or withdrawal.
+The City and the Trustee undertake no responsibility to bring to the attention of the Owners of the Certificates any revision or withdrawal of the ratings.
+Any such revision or withdrawal of the ratings obtained may have an adverse effect on the market price of the Certificates.